nioc/web-music-player/API.md

 GET /server/api/users
 ````
 The API returns:
-- 200 with profiles of all users,
+- 200 with public profiles of all users,
+- 401 if authorization token is missing or invalid,
-- 403 if user is not granted for retrieving all users,
+- 403 if requester is not granted to manage users,
 - 500 if there is an error during querying.

 #### Get user's profile